What Is Secure File Transfer?

 SFTP has become synonymous with secure file transfer.
 SFTP servers are ubiquitously used by organizations to exchange files with partners.
 Relying just on SFTP alone may be adequate for some types of file transfers, but sensitive, business-critical file transactions require additional enterprise-grade protection, control and visibility.

 An MFT solution enhances secure file sharing by providing this required functionality.
 MFT is a file transfer system that utilizes multiple protocols including SFTP and is able to act as a client or server to enable push or pull connectivity between the MFT system and its endpoints.
-Readily available capabilities of MFT include comprehensive end-to-end security; tracking, logging and retention settings; and high availability and disaster recovery (HADR).
+Readily available capabilities of MFT include comprehensive end-to-end security; tracking, logging and retention settings; and high availability.

 Compliance and Standards